openpnp/openpnp/Camera-Lens-Calibration.md

 To calibrate the camera lens:

 1. Download and print a pattern from http://nerian.com/support/resources/patterns/.
 When printing the pattern, scale it so that it takes up the full field of view on the camera, but with enough room to rotate the pattern around a bit.
+(Don't worry about the warning on the download page not to scale the pattern, we only use it for undistortion.
+Setting the camera scale is done elsewhere)

 2. Mount the printed pattern to a piece of cardboard or stiff cardstock.
 It needs to stay relatively flat during the calibration process and you will be moving it around.